AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/contains.doc.md

 ## Description

-`Typelivore::Contains` accepts a list of elements and returns a predicate that checks if its argument is in the previously provided elements.
+`Typelivore::Contains` accepts a list of elements and returns a predicate.
+When invoked by an argument, the predicate checks if the argument is in the previously provided elements.
+It returns true if it does and false if otherwise.
 <pre><code>   Elements...
 -> Argument
 -> Argument &in; Elements... ?